agoramaHub/ansible-raspberry-server/readme.md

 nmap -p 22 192.168.0.1/24
 ```

-You can then try logging in to `pi@<whatever IP you found>` - if you can log in, then you're good.
+You can then try logging in using `ssh pi@<whatever IP you found>` - if you can log in, then you're good.

 If you don't have `nmap` installed, try the following if you're on a Mac: